Fulminating gold: Current knowledge

-Recent EXAFS (Extended X-Ray Absorption Find Structure) analyses by Joannis Psilitelis has shown that fulminating gold is a square planar tetraamminegold(III) cation with either four or one gold atoms in the second coordination sphere.
+EXAFS (Extended X-Ray Absorption Fine Structure) spectra indicate each gold atom is coordinated by four nitrogen atoms at a distance of 202 pm, in a symmetric square planar arrangement similar to tetraamminegold(III).
 This geometry is supported by the diamagnetic character of fulminating gold.
 Since it has a d8 electron configuration and is diamagnetic, it must have a square planar geometry.
+These spectra are consistent with models of the second coordination sphere containing either four or one gold atoms, together with other ligands.

+The unusual colouration of the smoke is caused by the presence of heterogenous spherical gold nanoparticles of diameters 5–300+ nm.

 Uses

 Due to the explosive tendency of this compound, industrial techniques for extracting and purifying gold compounds are very few.
 There was a novel biogas extraction of precious metals from scrapped electronics that worked very well, but the creation of fulminating gold and other precious metal amines limits its widespread use.
 However, there are patents and methods that use fulminating gold as an intermediate in a process of turning low-purity gold into high-purity gold for electronics.